Tomas O’Maoldomhnaigh

 His daily painting habits revolve around his busy schedule of portrait and corporate commissions, which keep him confined mainly to his studio.
 When doing portraits, he first takes a series of photographs of the sitter, from which he makes preparatory drawings.
 This reduces the need for lengthy sittings.
 Additional consultation takes place during the actual painting process, to fine-tune the picture.
 O'Maoldomhnaigh's portrait fees start at €500 for smaller sizes, €800 for medium sizes, and €1,500 for larger sizes.
 See his website (below) for more information.

-In addition to his portraiture and other private commissions, O'Maoldomhnaigh is an expert illustrator.
+In addition to his portraiture and other private commissions, O'Maoldomhnaigh is a fine exponent of illustration.
 On his website you can find details of one particular book - The Book of Clare - which is a collaborative effort between himself and the writer Daniel McCarthy.
 It contains 32 watercolour illustrations of buildings, monuments, streets, houses and landscapes throughout the County, from Merriman’s Country to Kilkee, and from Bunratty Castle to Black Head.
 Each illustration is accompanied by an explanation about the people or customs associated with the area.

 O'Maoldomhnaigh's corporate work includes a variety of special commissions, all made to order, including paintings of company plants and operations as a monument to what has been achieved.
 As well as decorating corporate areas, they are typically used on Annual Reports, brochures and even Christmas Cards.